dirtystylus/eleventy-test/posts/typography.md

 > There are no affordances to the taps.
 No edges to the active areas.
 Nothing to hint at what might happen.
 This creates what I call a “brittle” interface — where one wrong tap sends you careening in an unknown direction, without knowing why or how you got there.

 I’m not buying a significantly higher number of books, though — most of the books on my Kindle are loaned by my local library through Overdrive.
-It’s definitely worth checking if you have ebook lending through your library.
+It’s definitely worth checking if you have ebook lending through your library[^1].

 - List Item One
 - Another item to consider